DLI Training

 5. Female workers have strong industry support

 Women’s rights in the workplace are now a common conversation, and the construction and building industry recognises that.
-Groups like the national association of women in construction along with social media movements and sexual harassment training for male colleagues all mean that women are treated better than they ever have been – and when they’re not, there’s more support than ever before.
+Groups like the National Association of women in Construction along with social media movements and sexual harassment training for male colleagues all mean that women are treated better than they ever have been – and when they’re not, there’s more support than ever before.

 Trade unions also recognise the positive impact that women can have on construction sites and in building companies, meaning that as a female construction worker you’re likely to get more support and help than women in some other industries.